aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/optimizing-png-files/compress-png-files/_index.md

 import com.aspose.psd.imageoptions.PngOptions;
 ```

-These imports allow us to manipulate PSD images and manage PNG options easily.

-Let’s break down the example into clear, manageable steps so you can follow along without getting lost.
+These classes let you load a PSD, configure PNG settings, and save the result.

 ## Step 1: Set Up Your Project

-First, you'll want to create a new project in your chosen IDE.
-If you haven't created one yet, don't worry—here's how to do it:

-1. Open your IDE and create a new Java project.
-2. Name it something relevant, like `PsdImageCompressor`.
-3. Add the Aspose.PSD JAR file to your project’s build path.
-This step is crucial as it allows your project to recognize the Aspose.PSD library.
+Create a new Java project (e.g., `PsdImageCompressor`) and add the Aspose.PSD JAR to the build path.
+This ensures the compiler can locate the classes referenced above.

 ## Step 2: Define Your Document Directory

-Next, you’ll want to set the path where your PSD file is located.
-This step is about telling your program where to look for files.
-In your code, you can define the data directory like this:
+Tell the program where to find the source PSD file and where to write the compressed PNGs:

 ```java
 String dataDir = "Your Document Directory"; // Replace with actual path
 ```

-Just make sure to replace `"Your Document Directory"` with the actual path on your machine where you saved your PSD files.
+Replace `"Your Document Directory"` with the absolute or relative path that contains `sample.psd`.
+Keeping the path configurable makes it easy to **convert PSD to PNG** in different environments.

 ## Step 3: Load the PSD Image

-Now, let’s load your PSD image into the application.
-This step is akin to opening a book before reading it:
+Load the PSD file into memory.
+This step is analogous to opening a book before you start reading it:

 ```java
 PsdImage psdImage = (PsdImage)Image.load(dataDir + "sample.psd");
 ```

-Here, `sample.psd` is the name of your file.
-Make sure that it exists in your specified directory!
-If the file isn’t there, you’ll run into an error.
+If the file isn’t found, Aspose.PSD will throw an informative exception—double‑check the file name and path.

 ## Step 4: Loop Through Compression Levels

-Once we’ve loaded the image, it’s time to compress it.
-Compression levels typically range from 0 (no compression) to 9 (maximum compression).
-Using a loop, we can automate the saving of multiple PNG versions of the PSD file:
+To explore every possible **png compression level**, we use a simple `for` loop.
+This automatically creates nine additional PNGs, each with a different compression setting:

 ```java
 for (int i = 0; i <= 9; i++) {